 You can use this number to gage whether you want to continue refining your target audience or if you want to expand it a little.

 Set Your Campaign Options

 After you have targeted your ideal audience, you will move on to the Campaign Options.
 Here, you will choose whether to run a CPC (cost per click) or CPM (cost per impressions) campaign.
-You will need to determine whether you just want a lot of people to see the ad (CPM) or if you only want to pay for the actions (clicks) that are most likely to lead to a conversion.
+You will need to determine whether you just want many people to see the ad (CPM) or only want to pay for the actions (clicks) that are most likely to lead to a conversion.

 Note that neither model will charge you for social actions on your Sponsored Content ads.
 Likes, shares, comments, and follows of your company are free.
-After you choose your model, you will want to choose the amount you are willing to pay for click (for CPC campaigns) or the amount you are willing to pay per 1,000 impressions (for CPM campaigns).
-You will then choose a daily or total budget for your campaign, and how long you would like your campaign to run for.
-Live webinars will want a short duration, whereas automated webinars can be set to indefinitely.
+After choosing your model, you will want to select the amount you are willing to pay for click (for CPC campaigns) or the amount you are willing to pay per 1,000 impressions (for CPM campaigns).
+You will then choose a daily or total budget for your campaign and how long you would like your campaign to run for.
+Live webinars will want a short duration that can set automated webinars to indefinitely.

 It’s important to note that the amount you will pay for advertising will be up to you.
-You can get started with any budget, and stop whenever you want.
-However, it’s critical that you understand that LinkedIn Ads are sold through an auction.
-As such, when you run your ads, you will be competing with other advertisers that want to reach a similar audience.
+You can get started with any budget and stop whenever you want.
+However, you must understand that LinkedIn Ads are sold through an auction.
+As such, when you run your ads, you or the webinar host will be competing with other advertisers that want to reach a similar audience.
 Learn more about how the auction pricing works here.

 Run Your Ad

 Once you are finished configuring your Linkedin Webinar Ad campaign options, you will click the Save Changes button to submit your ad for review to LinkedIn.
 Once LinkedIn has reviewed the ad, it will go live immediately and will run until the designated length of time or until your budget has been exhausted.